uboslinux/ubos-website/content/docs/users/faq-howto-troubleshooting/howto-pagekite.md

 have on your {{% gl Device %}}, and all future {{% gls Site %}} you will deploy to your {{% gl Device %}} in the future.
 Of course, this only works if you have configured the right "kites" on the pagekite.net site.

+## Pagekite and SSL/TLS/HTTPS certificates

+Encrypting your web traffic, particularly over the open internet, is of course a good idea.
+The UBOS/Pagekite integration will automatically take care of it if your {{% gl Site %}} has been set up with a certificate, such as one from Letsencrypt.

+If your {{% gl Site %}} exists already but does not have a certificate yet, we recommend:

+1. Get Pagekite working without SSL/TLS/HTTPS first.
+That makes it easier to troubleshoot if anything should go wrong.

+   Make sure you can access your {{% gl Site %}} without SSL/TLS/HTTPS over the public internet before going to the next step.

+2. Then, redeploy your {{% gl Site %}} after adding the SSL/TLS certificate
+   information.
+This is described {{% pageref "/docs/users/faq-howto-troubleshooting/howto-modifysite.md" here %}}.